gvwilson/sdxjs/virtual-machine/index.md

-To compile a single instruction we break the line into tokens, look up the format for the operands, and then pack them into a single value:
+To compile a single instruction we break the line into tokens, look up the format for the operands, and pack them into a single value:

 {% include keep file='assembler.js' key='compile' %}